19 Automotive Tools Every Mechanic Needs

-If you work on your own vehicles, do yourself a favor and check out these cool tools.
-It’s a collection that should be in every serious mechanic's tool chest.
+If you work on your own vehicles, check out these cool tools that should be in every home mechanic's tool chest

 Telescoping Mirror And Magnet Set